Heavy Metal Detox: Signs, Solutions, and Foods

 1. Mitochondrial Damage

-Metals like mercury, arsenic, and cadmium generate free radicals that damage mitochondria, the "energy factories" of your cells.
-This often leads to fatigue, brain fog, and slower metabolic function.
+Mercury, arsenic, and cadmium generate free radicals that impair mitochondrial energy production, leading to fatigue, brain fog, and slower metabolism.

 2. Hormone Disruption